Boreas618/boreas618.github.io/papers/CLoF.md

 Efficient locking mechanism for such systems (many core & NUMA) is important for the scalability and performance of multi-threaded applications.

+**Challenges**: Nature of NUMA architecture.

+> Example: a wide spectrum of memory-access latencies depending on the local of data on memory.
+What if an object is on the main memory of another NUMA node?

+**Requirements for locks on multi-level NUMA systems**:

+* **Multi-level**: locks should support not only NUMA nodes, but also packages, cache levels, and cache coloring/tagging policies.
+* **Heterogeneity**: contention characteristics of each level of multi-level is different.
+* **Architecture-optimized**:  different architectures allow for different optimizations - differnt algorithms for different architectures.
+* **Correctness**: weak memory models (WMMs) on Armv8 - aggressive reorderings of memory accesses to improve performance - carefully use memory barriers to enforce the necessary order, which is error-prone.

+**Idea of CLoF**: Given a set of simple, NUMA-oblivious spinlocks verified on WMMs, CLoF generates hundreds of heterogeneous, multi-level NUMA-aware spinlocks (i.e., CLoF locks) for a target platform.

+**Contributions**:

+* A technique to capture the multiple levels of the memory hierarchy.
+* Two techniques to derive the lock generator: syntactic recursive generator and context abstraction.
+* A correctness argument for CLoF.
+* An approach to select the best generated lock.

+## Existing Works

 ### NUMA-oblivious Spinlocks

 * **Ticketlock**: a spinlock consisting of two fields: `ticket` and `grant`.
 To acquire the lock, a thread atomically increments the `ticket` and waits for `grant` to equal its ticket value.